jyutzler/Bridge-Systems/system.md

 #### Overcaller Rebids
 Overcaller will normally have a weak hand and will pass or make a minimum response.
 With a strong hand or freakier distribution, overcaller will make some other bid.
-### Landy vs 1NT
+### Meckwell vs. Strong 1NT
-#### Unpassed Hand
-Landy is a simple defense to 1NT with only one artificial bid:
-   * Double: Penalty
-   * 2♣: Majors (5-5 when vulnerable, may be shorter when non-vulnerable)
-   * 2NT: Minors
-   * Others: Natural

-After 2♣, advancer generally bids the better major.
+Meckwell features multiple ways to show single-suited or 5-4 hands.
+   * double: long minor or both majors or 18+ HCP
-   * pass: No major, long clubs
+   * 2♣: clubs and a major
-   * 2♦: No preference
+   * 2♦: diamonds and a major
+   * 2♥: natural, rebiddable
-   * 2♥, 2♠: Weak, sign-off
+   * 2♠: natural, rebiddable
-   * 2NT: Forcing, invitational in either major
+   * 2NT: minors
-   * 3♥, 3♠: Limit raise
-   * 4♥, 4♠: To play

-#### Passed Hand
-Since it is impossible to have a penalty double as a passed hand, double is a relay to 2♣.
+After double, Advancer is expected to relay to 2♣.
-### Defense of Strong Openings
-Against any strong opening (usually 2♣ or 1♣), the defense against a strong 1NT is used.
-A double of 2♣ is the equivalent of a direct 2♣ bid in the NT system.
+Responses to 2♣:
+   * pass: single-suited with clubs
+   * 2♦: single-suited with diamonds
+   * 2♥: both majors
+   * 2♠: both majors, but spades are stronger
+   * 3♣: natural, rebiddable

+After 2♣ or 2♦, Advancer may pass or bid 2♥.
+Overcaller may pass or correct to 2♠.
 ## Preemptive Bids
 Opening suit bids at the three level and higher are preemptive and may be very weak particularly in first or third seat.